Cohomology and geometry of Deligne--Lusztig varieties for ${\rm GL}_n$: Deligne--Lusztig varieties

 \subsubsection{Affineness}

-(i) Let $G/\Fpbar$ be any connected reductive group that is defined by $G_0/\Fq$.
-Let $h$ be the Coxeter number of $G$, which is the Bruhat length of the Coxeter element $W$.
+(i) Let $G/\Fpbar$ be any connected reductive group that is defined over $\Fq$.
+Let $h$ be the Coxeter number of $G$, which is the Bruhat length of any Coxeter element of $W$.
 If $q>h$, then $X(w)$ is affine for any $w\in W$ \cite[Theorem 9.7]{DL}.

 (ii) If $w\in W$ is a Coxeter element, then $X(w)$ is affine \cite[Corollary 2.8]{Lusztig}.